 Proposed Legionella Regulations

-California Senate Bill 1144 — the Safe and Efficient Water Act — would require the following for all buildings owned or leased by a public school or state agency:
+California Senate Bill 1144 — the Safe and Efficient Water Act — easily passed by the Legislature but was vetoed by Governor Newsom.
+It would have required the following for all buildings owned or leased by a public school or state agency:

 - A water quality and efficiency assessment including testing for Lead, Legionella and radon in potable water systems, water features, and cooling towers